wwwlicious/servicestack-discovery-consul/README.md

 #### Health checks

 Each service can have a number of health checks.
+This allows service discovery to filter out failing instances of your services.

 By default the plugin creates 2 health checks